Arr0way/arr0way.github.io/_posts/2016-06-16-penetration-testing-tools-cheat-sheet.md

 * list element with functor item
 {:toc}

 **Penetration testing tools cheat sheet**, a quick reference high level overview for typical [penetration testing](https://www.aptive.co.uk/penetration-testing/) engagements.
 Designed as a quick reference cheat sheet providing a high level overview of the **typical** commands you would run when performing a penetration test.
-For more in depth information I'd recommend the man file for the tool or a more specific [pen testing cheat sheet](/blog/cheat-sheet/).
+For more in depth information I'd recommend the man file for the tool or a more specific pen testing cheat sheet from the menu on the right.

 ## Recon and Enumeration

 ### NMAP Commands

-For more commands, see [nmap cheat sheet](/blog/nmap-cheat-sheet/).
+For more commands, see the nmap cheat sheet (link in the menu on the right).

 <div class="mobile-side-scroller">
 <table>